-Paeroa to Waihi takes cyclists through the Karangahake Gorge to Waihi via a mixture of rail corridors and existing walkways.
-Riding through the stunning Karangahake Gorge - one of the “14 Wonders of New Zealand” - is a major highlight.
-Cyclists enjoy breathtaking views, the opportunity for tramps and visiting historic gold mining attractions in Waihi.
-The cycle trail shares the walkway from Karangahake to Waikino along the tunnel route.
-A highlight of this section is the impressive 1.2 km tunnel.
+The Karangahake Gorge trail takes cyclists through to the historic station of Waikino via a mixture of rail corridors and existing walkways.
+Riding through the stunning Karangahake Gorge - one of the “14 Wonders of New Zealand” - is a major highlight of this section.
+Cyclists enjoy breathtaking views, the opportunity for side walks, and can visit the historic gold mining attractions in Waikino and Waihi.
+This section includes an impressive 1.2 km tunnel.

-The Hauraki Rail Trail is a Grade 1 ride - making it ideal for families and inexperienced cyclists.
+The Hauraki Rail Trail is an easy and accessible Grade 1 ride - making it ideal for families and inexperienced cyclists of all ages.
 There are a variety of accommodation options, cafes, things to do and fantastic New Zealand scenery along the entirety of the trail.